altangent/lightning-viz/README.md

 This a visualizer for the Bitcoin Lightning Network.
 It can apply to mainnet or testnet depending what mode LND is running under.

+Lightning-viz supports advanced node querying (enter `query:` into the search bar) and remapping of the graph based on the node search results.

-The server periodically attempt to connect to peers to determing whether they are reachable.
-The server will also collect geo-location information on nodes that have addresses configured.
+The server also periodically pings peers to determine their connectivity.
+The server collects geo-location data on nodes that have an address configured.

 ## Installation